eliabntt/GRADE-RR/SAMPLES.md

 The scripts are the following:

-0. `startup_your_own` starting with GRADE.
-Load a basic scene, a robot, add the sensors, publish the data.
-1. `insert_people` add people into the simulation, including placement.
-2. `w_objects` add flying objects into the simulation, including their animation.
-3. `simulator_ros`.
-Combine 0,1,2 into a single loop to generate data.
+1. `FUEL_indoor_simulation` this is the code that we used to generate the dataset.
 4. `irotate_simulation` this is the code that we used to simulate [iRotate](https://github.com/eliabntt/irotate_active_slam), our active SLAM method, with Isaac Sim.
 This is very similar to 1 and 2, despite using an initial location but shwos how you can manage different robot with practically the same code.
 5. `multi_robot_sim` simulate multi robots, a bit hardcoded but generalizable.
 This simulate two drones and a ground robot.
 The two drones will be controlled independently with two FUEL sessions, while the ground robot is controlled with iRotate.
 6. `savana_simulation` to show how we created the Savana with the Zebras.
 Animated animals are pre-positioned within the environment.
 The robot is controlled through joint waypoints. **THIS DOES NOT WORK in v2022.2.1 DUE TO ISAACSIM BUGS**
 7. `replay_experiment` how one can exactly replay the experiment to expand it.
 You can see how teleport works, how internal joint commands can work and how you can reload a USD file of an experiment, its configuration, and while modifying the robot or the environment, replay it.
 8. `correct_data` and `smpl_and_bbox` show how to access low-level information of the meshes and how it is possible to correct the 3DBbox incorrect information.
-9. `FUEL_indoor_simulation` this is the code that we used to generate the dataset.
 10. `zebra_datagen` this is the code that we used to generate the data for the Zebra paper.